BrunaLab/LAS6292_DataManagement/content/post/class-sessions/02_class.md

 Using the questions above as a guide, prepare a brief (~1 page max) Data Backup Plan for your thesis research describing how you are adhering to the 3-2-1 backup rule.
 If you are not yet doing so, write a plan describing how you will do so moving forward.
 Include the following information; you can respond with bullet points unless more detailed answers are needed:

-   1.	what needs to be prepared and for how long;
+   1.	what needs to be prepared and for how long (i.e., original samples or data sheets, code, "clean" data);

    1.	where backups are located;